chrislzm/TimeAnalytics/README.md

 Overview
 --------
 Learn how you spend your time with Time Analytics.
-Analyze your data from [Moves](https://moves-app.com/) and [Apple Health](https://www.apple.com/ios/health/) and generate detailed information about the places, commutes and activities you spend the most time on.
-Learn how they relate to each other through summaries, graphs and history views.
+Analyze your data from [Moves](https://moves-app.com/), [Apple Health](https://www.apple.com/ios/health/), and [RescueTime](https://www.rescuetime.com) and view detailed information about the activities, places, and commutes you spend the most time on.
+Learn how they all relate to each other through automatically generated charts, statistics and detailed history views.

 Installation
 ------------